Sort

 Compound fireworks - the ultimate single ignition display piece

-Multiple pre-fused cakes joined in one unit, delivering a longer, more powerful and more varied display from a single fuse
+Multiple pre-fused cakes combined in one unit, delivering a longer, more powerful and more varied display from a single fuse

-Compound fireworks take the single ignition concept to its most impressive conclusion.
-Multiple cakes or barrages are pre-fused together into one unit on a board, so lighting a single fuse triggers the entire sequence automatically - delivering a continuous, varied aerial display that can run for one to four minutes without any relighting.
+Compound fireworks take single-ignition displays to the next level.
+Multiple cakes or barrages are prefused together on a single board, so lighting one fuse triggers the entire sequence - creating a continuous, varied aerial display that can last from one to four minutes.
+In effect, they offer a complete “display in a box”, with everything built in and ready to go.

-Compounds are the closest a consumer can get to a professional firework display without hiring a display company.
-They deliver higher shot counts, wider firing patterns, greater variety of effects and longer durations than individual cakes, making them the natural choice for a display finale or as a standalone centrepiece for weddings, Bonfire Night and larger celebrations.
+With higher shot counts, wider firing patterns, greater effect variety, and longer durations than individual cakes, compounds are the ideal choice for a big finale or a standout centrepiece at weddings, Bonfire Night, and larger celebrations

 What makes compound fireworks special?

-• Multiple cakes in one unit, all triggered from a single fuse
+• Multiple cakes in one unit, all triggered from a single ignition point.

-• Displays typically last one to four minutes uninterrupted
+• Displays typically last one to over five minutes.

 • Higher shot counts than individual cakes, often 100 to 400+ shots